 Funded Projects Fund

 The Funded Projects Fund is used to account for grants received to train workers and help them find jobs.
-Expenditures are reimbursed from grants and, therefore, generally do not operate at a profit or loss.
+Expenditures are reimbursed from grants and, therefore, this fund generally does not operate at a profit or loss.

 Capital Projects